-THE BENEFITS OF DI
+THE BENEFITS OF

 I believe it is an error in logic to compare entities within one category with those in another as though they were the same thing.
 Of cuorse, defence foreign affairs and currency management are key instruments of power in present society, to use Martin Robinson's own words (letters, GL65).
-However, he must surely see that in a country where each local community controls its own economic and welfare arrangements, such instruments become much more key amenable to genuinely democratic control.
+However, he must surely see that in a country where each local community controls its own economic and welfare arrangements, such instruments become much more amenable to genuinely democratic control.
 This would be achieved by the much tighter control of economic policies each community would be able to achieve at base and also by enabling elected members to a central legislature to function as people's representatives.
-These representatives would then be able to focus on the much fewer subjects with which central government needs to concern itself, instead of being swamped into a nullity by a plethora of matters which are none of its concern at all and which, by making them so, simply institutionalises government bureaucracy.
+These representatives would then be able to focus on the much fewer subjects with which central government needs to concern itself.